nrdg/afq/docs/background/diffusion-mri.md

    * [A series of examples as Jupyter Notebooks](https://yeatmanlab.github.io/pyAFQ/auto_examples/index.html).
 These notebooks will automatically pull the necesary data from public repos so you don't need to do anything beyond installing pyAFQ
    * [The API is also documenter here](https://yeatmanlab.github.io/pyAFQ/autoapi/index.html)

-# Public Datasets with diffusion MRI data
+Public Datasets with diffusion MRI data are described in our [datasets page](datasets.md)

 ## [Healthy Brain Network (HBN)](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/)
 The [HBN data](http://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/) is an incredible resource containing thousands of subjects with diffusion MRI, behavioral measures and clinical assessments and a great data useage agreement.